by Hadley Robinson

-As has been said, we are saved by faith, alone, but saving faith is not alone – the message of James, in particular.
+As has been said elsewhere, we are saved by faith alone but saving faith is not alone – which is the message of James, in particular.
 The transforming love of Christ is given to the converted, His Elect.
 This is what the Scriptures teach.
-It is not sound, theologically, to get things out of order with something as important as the Gospel as the Bishops appear to have done.
+It is not sound, theologically, to get things out of order with something as important as the Gospel, as the Bishops have done.
 Maybe this was not their intent but “…if it looks like a duck, walks like a duck, quacks…etc.”

 Where in Scripture are the heathen invited to come to a meeting of God’s people where they can experience “the transforming love of Jesus Christ”?
 Homosexuals, adulterers, thieves,

 the proud, etc. will not be converted by the Bishops’ or any other source of human love for them.
-Most homosexuals, as the Scriptures teach, parade their sin about (Is.
+Homosexuals, as the Scriptures teach, parade their sin about (Is.
 3:9) and, despite the

 Bishops’ words, will not relent in their vicious attacks upon Christ’s Church.
 There sin is unique in that it results from a particular and extreme hatred of God for which He